geobakery/GeospatialAnalyzer/README.development.md

 (1) Clone the repository and create a new branch for your feature or bug fix.

-(2) Make your changes an ensure they adhere to the project's coding style.
+(2) Make your changes and ensure they adhere to the project's coding style.

-(3) Commit your changes with a informative summary and description.
+(3) Commit your changes with an informative summary and description.

 (4) Push your branch to your forked repository.

-(5) Submit a pull request to the main branch, including a clear description of your changes.
+(5) Submit a pull request to the main branch, with a clear description of your changes.

 Please note the retention of the license for further development.